What is Residual Income?

 - Ending Operating Assets = $250k

-By adding those two figures and dividing by two, the average operating assets equal $225k.
+By adding those two figures and dividing them by two, the average operating assets equal $225k.

 - Average Operating Assets = $225k